What’s the connection between Eczema and Allergies?

 Avoid Allergy Triggers to Prevent Flare-Ups

-How to manage eczema, you need to moisturize daily and take your medication as your doctor prescribed it.
-It also helps to avoid allergy triggers.
-Other tips:
+How to manage eczema, you need to moisturize daily and take your medication as your doctor prescribes.
+It also helps to try and avoid anything that can cause an allergy trigger.

 - Keep an eczema journal.
 Write down where you were and what you were doing when your symptoms flared up.
 It can help you figure out what things might be triggering them.
 Share the journal with your doctor during appointments.